 Emergence of a surprisingly complex structure at single-cell resolution

 Building on their previous work in modelling local brain circuits, the researchers were then able to parameterize these principles of neocortical connectivity and generate statistical connectome instances compatible with them.
 When they studied the resulting structure, they found something fascinating; at cellular resolution, a surprisingly complex structure that had so far only been seen between neighboring neurons now also tied together neurons in different regions and at opposite ends of the brain.
 This was comparable to a rule of self-similarity that has been previously found in the human brain (MRI data) and predicts that it extends all the way down to the level of individual neurons.

 “This made me re-think how I think about these long-range connections”, reveals lead researcher Michael Reimann.
 “They have been depicted as these blunt cables, connecting or synchronizing whole brain regions.
 But maybe there is more to them, more specific targeting of individual neurons.
-And this is what we learned from just a few, relatively course-grained principles.
+And this is what we learned from just a few, relatively coarse-grained principles.
 I expect that with improved methods we will find more in the future.”

 Openly accessible connectome can serve as a powerful null model to compare experimental findings